oxc-project/oxc-project.github.io/src/docs/guide/usage/linter.md

 ### Continuous Integration

-Since `oxlint` only takes a few seconds to run, we recommend running `oxlint` prior to ESLint for faster feedback loops.
+Since `oxlint` only takes a few seconds to run, we recommend running `oxlint` before ESLint for faster feedback loops.

 #### GitHub Actions